-For the purposes of this Ordinance, Town Manager is designated as the Director of Occupational Safety and Health to perform duties and to exercise powers assigned so as to plan, develop, and administer a safety and health program for employees.
-The Director shall develop a plan of operation for the program and said plan shall become a part of this Ordinance when it satisfies all applicable sections of the Tennessee Occupational Safety and Health Act of 1972 and Part IV of the Tennessee Occupational Safety and Health Plan.
+For the purposes of this ordinance, the Town Manager is designated as the Safety Director of Occupational Safety and Health to perform duties and to exercise powers assigned to plan, develop, and administer this Program Plan.
+The Safety Director shall develop a plan of operation for the Program Plan in accordance with Rules of Tennessee Department of Labor and Workforce Development Occupational Safety and Health, SAFETY AND HEALTH PROVISIONS FOR THE PUBLIC SECTOR, CHAPTER 0800-01-05, as authorized by T.C.A., Title 50.